Alex-Costea/Wiles/docs/tutorial.md

 ### Data subtyping rules

 In order for a data type to be a subtype of another data type:
-- The subtype can add new subvalues, but can't remove them
+- The subtype can add new members, but can't remove them
 - Existing values can get a default definition
 - Existing default definitions can be overriden, but not removed